-Employee benefits payable wholly within twelve months of rendering the service are classified as short term employee benefits and are recognized in the period in which the employee renders the related service defined The Company has Contribution Plans for postemployment namely Provident Fund which is recognized by the Income Tax Authorities.
+Employee benefits payable wholly within twelve months of rendering the service are classified as short term employee benefits and are recognized in the period in which the employee renders the related service b) Post-employment benefits a) Defined Contribution Plans defined The Company has Contribution Plans for postemployment namely Provident Fund which is recognized by the Income Tax Authorities.
 These funds are administered through Regional Provident Fund Commissioner and the Company's contribution thereto is charged to revenue every year.
 The Company's Contribution to State Plans namely Employee's State Insurance Fund is charged to revenue every year.